pjakiela/ECON523/exercises/E1-selection.md

 ## Empirical Exercise

 Create a new do file (with the same preliminaries at the top) to answer the following questions, so that you can run the code from start to finish and re-generate all your answers.
 Some questions only ask you to provide the correct Stata code; when a question asks for a numeric or verbal response, please provide your answer in a comment in your do file.
-Upload your finished do file to gradescope once you have finished.
+You will be asked to enter your answers directly into gradescope, and you will also upload your finished do file.

 ### Question 1:  One Treatment Dummy